dhiltonp/hexbright/README.md

 'functional' is a basic example of how a program might have multiple modes.

-'down_test' contains an example of using the accelerometer.
+'down_light' contains an example of using the accelerometer.

 libraries/hexbright/hexbright.h has a list of all available methods in the api, and is fairly well commented.

+I have translated most of the original sample programs to the library here: https://github.com/dhiltonp/samples

 Be aware that this library is a work in progress.
 In particular, the accelerometer api may change, and it is not yet optimized.